Area coronavirus cases: A daily report on the numbers

 INCREASE: 5

-One is a non-resident who works for Haverhill Public Schools but lives in New Hampshire; 18 are residents.
+One is a non-resident who works for Haverhill Public Schools but lives in New Hampshire; 23 are residents.
+According to city health officials, Thursday's new cases involve one person in their 20s, three people in their 30s and one person in their 50s.

 LAWRENCE